JeSSica Petrow-Cohen

 Those are probably the two coolest things that have ever happened to her.
 She also has really awesome moms and friends.

-Jessica’s writing has also appeared or is forthcoming in The Kenyon Review, Brevity, The Washington Post, HuffPost, and The Fulcrum.
-Her work has been supported by The Kenyon Review Writers Workshop, The Virginia Center for Creative Arts, and The Fine Arts Work Center.
+Jessica’s writing has also appeared or is forthcoming in The Kenyon Review, Brevity, The Washington Post, The Common, Fugue Magazine, HuffPost, and The Fulcrum.
+Her work has been supported by The Kenyon Review Writers Workshop, The Virginia Center for Creative Arts, and The Vermont Studio Center.
 She publishes a Substack called “Claiming Writerhood,” which is something she is still actively trying to do.

 Jessica studied Psychology, Chemistry, and Creative Writing at Duke University and currently works in Strategy at The New York Times.